A historic wine estate offering watery views, cosseting elegance in rooms and villas, buzzing bar and restaurants, and wine-tasting”

 With greys and soft throws, gleaming white linen, and restored vintage chandeliers, the eight chateau rooms combine contemporary luxe with classic French and Art Deco accents.
 There are gilt-framed antique book pages on the walls and polished wood underfoot.
 Bathrooms are lined with blue-seamed marble: a Portuguese ceramic that mimics high-polished stone.
 Towels are cloud-soft, from a small French company, and available on Domaine Demeure's homewares website – they're so good I checked them out.
 The best rooms in the chateau are the large luxury suites, with windows on two sides, or the rooms with views over the countryside as far as Narbonne cathedral.

 The look in the 44 villas is similar, sharing the muted-hued aesthetic, with the signature vintage chandeliers and prints.
 If there's a tub it's freestanding, either ceramic or polished pewter, and positioned to be be a bath-with-a-view.
 Villas range from two to four bedrooms, sleeping 4-10, for maximum flexibility.
 All come with enclosed Mediterranean dry gardens, terraces and views, washing machines and full kitchens, and some have wood-burning stoves.
-25 of them have private pools (heated from the end of May until the end of September, you can ask to heat them at other times for a supplement).
+25 of them have private pools (heated from 1 April until 31 October).
 They're all lovely, but the biggest are most spectacular, including 4-bedroom Les Chais d'Elevage and 3-bedroom Les Pierres Seches.

 - Air conditioning